EDITD/ansible-uwsgi_app/README.md

     app_user: user-to-run-as
     app_directory: /opt/app
     app_env_vars: {"PRODUCTION_MODE": "true"}
     max_body_size: 1024m  # sets the maximum size of data that can be posted to the nginx server
+    restart_app: yes  # optional, ungracefully restarts the app's supervisor task after installing it
     uwsgi_version: 2.0.12  # optional, specify the exact version of uwsgi to be installed
 ```